 During 2019, the Company changed the primary valuation technique for the Class B common shares of Radar Capital Inc. ("RCI") from a methodology based on a recent market transaction to a methodology based on net asset value.
 In addition, the Class A common shares are valued based on net asset value as well, whereas previously, they had a nominal value.
-These changes were made to better reflect the fair value of these holdings since RCI did not complete a going-public transaction by July 31, 2019.
+These changes were made to better reflect the fair value of these holdings since RCI did not complete a going-public transaction by July 31, 2019 as contemplated in RCI's shareholders' agreement.